Faiz Fazal

-Faiz Yakub Fazal (born 7 September 1985) is an Indian cricketer who plays for the Vidarbha cricket team and Lisburn Cricket Club (NCU Premier League, Northern Ireland, UK), having previously played for Central Zone, India Red, India Under-19s, Railways, and Rajasthan Royals.
-He is a left-handed opening batsman.
+Faiz Yakub Fazal (born 7 September 1985) is an Indian former cricketer who played for Vidarbha in India, and Lisburn Cricket Club in Northern Ireland.
+He has previously played for Central Zone, India Red, India Under-19s, Railways, and Rajasthan Royals.
+He was a left-handed opening batsman.

 In the 2015–16 Deodhar Trophy, Fazal scored a 112-ball 100 for India A in the final against India B. He scored 127 for Rest of India in their successful run-chase of 480 against Mumbai in the 2015–16 Irani Cup.

 On 23 May 2016, he was selected in India's squad for their tour of Zimbabwe in June for three One Day Internationals (ODIs) and three Twenty20 Internationals (T20Is).
-He made his ODI debut on 15 June 2016, scoring 55 not out against Zimbabwe.
-Under his captainship, Vidharbha won its maiden Ranji Trophy title on 1 January 2018.
-He was top scorer from his team by scoring 912 runs at an average of 70.15.
+He made his ODI debut on 15 June 2016, scoring 55 not out against Zimbabwe in his only international ODI appearance.
+Under his captaincy, Vidharbha won its maiden Ranji Trophy title, in the 2017–18 season.
+He was the team's top scorer, with 912 runs at an average of 70.15.

 In July 2018, he was named as the captain of the India Blue team for the 2018–19 Duleep Trophy.
 In August 2019, he was named as the captain of the India Green team for the 2019–20 Duleep Trophy.

+Fazal announced his retirement from professional cricket in February 2024.
+He retired with most First-class and List A runs for Vidarbha.